Why You Should Target Zero-Volume Search Keywords

 How to spot zero search volume keywords

 You won’t find zero search volume keywords by simply guessing long, random terms—you need to start with a keyword you know has broader appeal and then work backwards.
 Using a tool like Semrush, select a seed keyword—a short, broad term related to your brand—and explore the related keywords it suggests.
 Pay close attention to those with informational intent, especially keywords that ask for more details.
-Platforms like Semrush allow you to filter results by questions, which is a convenient way to find these types of queries.
+Platforms like Semrush allow you to filter results by questions, which is a convenient way to find these queries.

 Once you’ve compiled a list of zero search volume keywords, the next step is to Google them and analyse what shows up.
 While time-consuming, this is the best way to verify if the search intent behind the keyword matches the content appearing in the search results.
 This process helps you determine whether a keyword is worth targeting—you don’t want to aim for keywords to rank if they aren’t relevant to your business or likely to convert your audience.